allasandeep/Time-and-Attendance-Management-System/README.md

+1.To run this project go to CMD then go to the project directory and type npm install to install the node packages.
+2.Now download the php-rest-api-for-TMS repository from my git and copy the php slim api and api folders to htdocs folder of the Xampp server.
+3.Now again go to project directory in cmd and type npm start to start the project.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>